gofynd/fdk-client-swift/documentation/platform/WEBHOOK.md

 | body | ReportFiltersPayload | yes | Request body |

-Retrieve filters used for generating reports.
+Retrieve filters for a specific company based on the provided subscriber IDs.

 *Returned Response:*